Adult Eye Exams

 If you are an existing wearer or are requesting to wear them for the first time, additional procedures are necessary to ensure that you are or still are a good candidate for it.
 Since our eyes change over time, it is essential to update your contact lens measurements and recommendations at your annual exam.

-This type of examination is not an everyday eye exam and cannot be conducted by any optometrist.
-Our optometrist has undertaken further training to be qualified to perform the eye examination required by the Civil Aviation Authority for flying.
+These types of assessments are not an everyday eye exam and cannot be conducted by any optometrist.
+Our optometrist has undertaken many years of post-graduate training to be qualified to perform these types of visual skills assessments.

 It is a customized programme to help improve functional visual skills of each individual.
 The programme is individualized and varied depending on the visual needs of each person.
 It is a highly effective treatment for many common visual problems that are often misdiagnosed as reading or learning disabilities, ADHD or dyslexia.